oldmud0/CTJ-Programming-Club/README.md

 CTJ-Programming-Club
 ====================
-If you are in the CTJ Programming Club then everything you need is here.You can enjoy anything else that I have,though.
+If you are in the CTJ Programming Club, then everything you need is here, but feel free to take a look at anything else that catches your eye.
+I hope that you find the content useful.